suchitrakhuntiaG/suchitrakhuntia/Ansible/Ansible.md

 A list of tasks together is known as a Playbook.
 They are written in YAML.
-Playbooks can also include variables along withtasks.
+Playbooks can also include variables along with tasks.

 ## Installing Ansible.